freeCodeCamp/learn-bash-and-sql-by-building-a-bike-rental-shop/TUTORIAL.md

 ### 1020.1

-Run the script and go to the rent menu.
+Run the script and go to the rent menu to see the message.
 When you are done, exit the program.

 #### HINTS